Bettercallme1/static-content/docs/privacy-policy.md

 If you choose to activate, access, or connect your account on or to a third-party platform or network, we may collect data from that platform or network, the data we collect may include your profile name, avatar, etc.

-Automatic data collection.
+### Automatic data collection

 We may automatically collect data about you, your computer or mobile device while you access, browse, view or otherwise interact with our Services, the data we collect may include:
 •	Device data, such as your computer’s or mobile device’s operating system type and version, manufacturer and model, browser type, screen resolution, RAM and disk size, CPU usage, device type (e.g., phone, tablet), IP address, unique identifiers (including identifiers used for advertising purposes), language settings, mobile device carrier, radio/network information (e.g., Wi-Fi, LTE, 3G), and general location information such as city, state or geographic area.
 •	Online activity data, such as pages or screens you viewed, how long you spent on a page or screen, the website you visited before browsing to our Website, navigation paths between pages or screens, information about your activity on a page or screen, access times and duration of access, and whether you have opened our marketing emails or clicked links within them.

-Cookies and similar technologies.
+### Cookies and similar technologies

 We use cookies and similar technologies (such as web beacons, pixels, tags and scripts) to improve and personalize your experience, provide our Services, analyze website performance and for marketing purposes.
 To learn more about how we use cookies and your control over these cookies, please see our Cookie Policy.
 Data about others.
 Users of our Services may have the opportunity to refer friends or other contacts to us and share their contact data with us.
 Please do not refer someone to us, or share their contact data with us, unless you have their permission to do so.

-2. How we use your personal data
+## 2. How we use your personal data
 We may use your personal data for the following purposes or as otherwise described at the time of collection:
 Service delivery.
 We may use your personal data to:
 •	develop, provide, operate and improve our Services and our business;